Greenheart/idg.tools/README.md

 Our projects include:

--   [idg.tools](https://idg.tools) - A free, open source and co-created library of tools and resources to help people and organizations practice inner development.
+-   [IDG.tools](https://idg.tools) - A free, open source and co-created library of tools and resources to help people and organizations practice inner development.
--   [idg.community](https://idg.community) - A website created by and for the IDG community.
+-   [IDG.community](https://idg.community) - A website created by and for the IDG community.
 A place to share stories and get involved in various activities.

 ## Contributing

-First of all, thank you for being here!
+First of all, thank you for being here! 🎉

+We're a small team with high ambitions, and would love to get your help!
+This is only the beginning of what we want to create - an active open source community where people use technology to make meaningful contributions for a future where humanity and the living planet thrive together 🌱

 Curious to learn how you can contribute?
-Come say hi in our chat room and we'll help you get started.
+Come say hi in our chat rooms and we'll help you get started.
 There are many ways to help out so don't be afraid to ask!

 -   Get an overview of ways to contribute at <https://idg.community/contribute>
 -   [Element chat room for IDG.tools](https://app.element.io/#/room/#idg-tools:community.innerdevelopmentgoals.org)